Azure/communication-ui-library/packages/acs-calling-selector/review/acs-calling-selector.api.md

 import { CallAgent } from '@azure/communication-calling';
 import { CallClientState } from 'calling-stateful-client';
 import * as callingStateful from 'calling-stateful-client';
-import { CommunicationParticipant } from 'react-components';
+import { CommunicationCallingParticipant } from 'react-components';
 import { CommunicationUserIdentifier } from '@azure/communication-common';
 import { CreateViewOptions as CreateViewOptions_2 } from '@azure/communication-calling';
 import { DeviceManager } from 'calling-stateful-client';